The perfect agency pitch process: 9 steps to win new business

 1. Choose the right team for the pitch

 The first rule of pitching is simple: pick the team that’s going to win.
 Don’t just go for people who are available or have worked on the account before—choose those who are best suited to deliver in the room.
-The best person for content creation might not be the best for client interaction.
-Assess the strengths of each individual after meeting the prospect and allocate roles accordingly.

 And remember, to be at their best, your team needs the space and time to focus fully on the pitch.
 Free them from other client responsibilities during this process, just as you would if someone were out for illness or holidays.